boggydigital/mac-gaming-guides/common/unity-32-to-64.md

 - Rename/Delete original game `Contents`/`MacOS`/`<GameTitle>` binary and rename `Contents`/`MacOS`/`UnityPlayer` -> `Contents`/`MacOS`/`<GameTitle>` (NOTE: use the exact binary name you had earlier!)
 - Assuming everything went well - you're done!
 Congratulations - now your game package is ready to run on 64-bit macOS.
 - Navigate to the folder containing your game package and run it (ignore the circle with a line crossing that indicates game compatibility problem - it'll disappear once you successfully launch the game)
+- NOTE: macOS would likely not allow you to *just run* the game on the first try - and you will need to Right-click / Ctrl+click on the game and select `Open` then confirm your desire to run the game from unknown developer.
 - (Optionally) Clean-up installed or extracted Unity, any installers you've downloaded, etc.

 ## Troubleshooting common problems